Kafka Patterns

 Topics and Partitions

 A Kafka topic is a named stream of events.
-For our life stream, we use two primary topics:
+For our life stream, we use several topics organized into two categories: event topics (facts about what happened) and work topics (commands for what to do).

 // From: stream-agents/scripts/init_kafka.ts